Vincenzo Italiano: Fiorentina

-Italiano's successes with Spezia won him interest from Fiorentina, who ultimately signed him as their new head coach on a two-year deal.
-In his first season in charge, Italiano led Fiorentina to win a spot for the 2022–23 UEFA Europa Conference League, thus marking a return into European football for the Viola after several years.
-Despite interest from other clubs, Italiano was confirmed as Fiorentina manager for one more season.
+Italiano's successes with Spezia won him the interest of Fiorentina, who ultimately signed him as their new head coach on a two-year deal.
+In his first season in charge, Italiano led Fiorentina to win a spot for the 2022–23 UEFA Europa Conference League by finishing 7th in Serie A, thus marking a return into European football for the Viola after several years.
+Despite interest from other clubs, Italiano was confirmed as Fiorentina manager for two more seasons.